Broken Social Media: Anti-Social Sites vs Alternatives

 While HN was very exclusive and you risked getting reprimanded for posting the “wrong” things GH allows marketing content not perfectly in line with the site owners.

-Thus business blogging, CRO or social media publications have better chances to get some eyeballs here.
+Thus business blogging, conversion optimization or social media publications have better chances to get some eyeballs here.

 Niche social sites in general are an excellent option for early adopters and people who are into socially filtered news.